Discover Lake Michigan

 As the fifth largest lake in the world (!), Lake Michigan is big.
 It’s big in size, big on fun and big in the opportunities for making lasting travel memories.
 You’ll have no problem finding a spot for a long vacation or romantic getaway along Lake Michigan’s beautiful shores.

 Lake Michigan: Freshwater Playground

-With about 1000 miles of freshwater from which to choose, you’ll love exploring this stunning Great Lake in Michigan.
+With about 1,000 miles of freshwater coastline, you’ll love exploring this stunning Great Lake in Michigan.
 From gorgeous beaches and bustling beach towns to endless miles of quiet dune trails and wide-open vistas, the entire coast is an adventure waiting to happen.